 Figure XYZ.
 Regression coefficients of the main and interaction effects of the predictors

-With an intercept of β0=-3, the population prevalence of Y is 15%.
+With an intercept of β0=-3, the expected outcome occurrence of Y is 15%.

 The validation set is amputed (i.e., made incomplete) according to several missingness mechanisms and missingness rates.
 In this study, we focus on the Missing At Random (MAR) missingness mechanism (19) [TODO: add MNAR].
 We use a mixture of the four kinds of MAR missingness, as described by [REF: Schouten].
 The overall missingness rate is 60%, but within each validation set, the missingness rate varies between observations.
 The hypothetical patients in our validation set are missing either 40%, 60%, or 80% of the observations in the predictor space.
 The resulting missing data pattern is visualized in Figure x.